 It’s important to try and cut most of the vegetables so that they are roughly the same size.
 This will ensure even cooking.
 Additionally, this stew is meant to be rustic so no need to show off your knife skills with this one.
 Keep it simple.
 Grab the kids for when it’s time to seed the pumpkin!
 I had a bunch of herbs leftover from my roast chicken recipe and so I chose to add fresh sage as well as thyme but any fresh herbs would be fine.
 Even dried herbs would be fantastic (like my favorite, herbs de provence).

-- 2 pounds of chuck beef,cubed for stew (I prefer grass fed and hormone/antibiotic- free is a must!)
+- 2 pounds of chuck beef,cubed for stew ( hormone/antibiotic- free is a must!)

 - 2 tbs olive oil

 - 3/4 - 1 cup water or broth (chicken or beef) or red wine (or a combo of all)

 - 3-4 celery stalks, rough chopped